SebastianHeylen/naruto-svg-set/README.md

 Head of the Suna Council
 Head of the Konoha Torture and Interrogation Force Emperor of the Land of Ancestors
-Leader of Nadeshiko Village
+- Leader of Nadeshiko Village
-Captain of the Surprise Attack Division of the Allied Shinobi Forces Captain of the Sensor Division of the Allied Shinobi Forces Captain of the Logistical Support and Medical Division of the Allied Shinobi Forces Captain of the Intelligence Division of the Allied Shinobi Forces Leader of the Counter-Terrorism Division
+- Captain of the Surprise Attack Division of the Allied Shinobi Forces
+- Captain of the Sensor Division of the Allied Shinobi Forces
+- Captain of the Logistical Support and Medical Division of the Allied Shinobi Forces
-Chef # fanon
+- Captain of the Intelligence Division of the Allied Shinobi Forces
+- Leader of the Counter-Terrorism Division
-Ramen chef
+- Ramen chef
-Waitress
+- Waitress
-Sasori's spy
+- Sasori's spy
-Caretaker at the Konoha Orphanage
+- Caretaker at the Konoha Orphanage
-Kekkei Genkai collector
+- Kekkei Genkai collector
-Deer Herder
+- Deer Herder
-Captain of the Konoha Military Police Force
+- Captain of the Konoha Military Police Force
-Weapon Seller
+- Weapon Seller
-Carpenter
+- Carpenter
-Terrorist Bomber
+- Terrorist Bomber
+- Retainer of Momoshiki

 ### Status
 - Alive